Acoustic Double Glazing · Melbourne Manufactured

 Every question Melbourne homeowners ask before making a decision — answered precisely.

 Yes — though low-frequency noise from trams, trains, and aircraft requires higher-mass glass to attenuate effectively.
 Standard double glazing handles mid-to-high frequency noise (voices, general traffic) well, but is less effective against the deep rumble of tram steel-on-steel, diesel train engines, and aircraft.
-Acoustic laminated glass — particularly our heavier specifications such as 10.76mm laminates with wide argon cavities — is engineered specifically for this frequency range.
+Acoustic laminated glass, particularly our heavier specifications such as 10.76mm laminates with wide argon cavities — is purpose-made for this frequency range.
 For Melbourne homes near Tullamarine or Essendon flight paths, or on tram corridors, we recommend Rw 43–46 specification.

-Yes — for Melbourne homes affected by consistent external noise, acoustic double glazing is one of the highest-impact home improvements available.
-The WHO recommends 45 dB as the maximum safe night-time road traffic noise level, and 45 dB for aircraft noise — levels that many Melbourne inner-suburban properties exceed regularly.
+Yes, for Melbourne homes affected by consistent external noise, acoustic double glazing is one of the highest-impact home improvements available.
+The WHO recommends 45 dB Lnight as the maximum safe night-time road traffic noise level, and 40 dB Lnight for aircraft noise: levels that many Melbourne inner-suburban properties exceed regularly.
 Beyond health, the lifestyle impact is immediate: better sleep, reduced stress, ability to work from home without distraction, and improved general comfort.
 The windows simultaneously reduce energy bills through improved thermal insulation.
 Most customers report the acoustic improvement was the first thing they noticed after installation.
 Property value is also typically enhanced.

-Both matter significantly — the frame often determines whether the glass unit's rated performance is actually delivered. uPVC frames outperform aluminium frames acoustically because: (1) uPVC is a dense polymer with natural vibration-dampening properties — aluminium conducts vibration directly through the frame (flanking transmission); (2) multi-chamber uPVC profiles interrupt sound transmission through the frame cross-section; (3) uPVC frames achieve tighter EPDM gasket compression on opening sashes, eliminating air gaps.
+Both matter significantly, the frame often determines whether the glass unit's rated performance is actually delivered. uPVC frames outperform aluminium frames acoustically because: (1) uPVC is a dense polymer with natural vibration-dampening properties, whereas aluminium conducts vibration directly through the frame (flanking transmission); (2) multi-chamber uPVC profiles interrupt sound transmission through the frame cross-section; (3) uPVC frames achieve tighter EPDM gasket compression on opening sashes, eliminating air gaps.
 The real-world difference is 4–6 Rw points with identical glass — enough to be clearly audible.
 Windows Republic exclusively uses uPVC frames.

 Any suburb near major noise infrastructure benefits significantly.
 The highest-demand situations we address: homes within 300m of arterial roads (Punt Road, Hoddle Street, Nepean Highway, Sydney Road, Springvale Road, Dandenong Road); suburbs under Tullamarine flight paths (Essendon, Moonee Ponds, Strathmore, Keilor, Gladstone Park, Pascoe Vale); properties near Essendon Airport approaches; homes on tram routes (St Kilda Road, High Street, Burke Road, Toorak Road, Sydney Road, Bourke Street); suburbs near train lines (Frankston, Glen Waverley, Cranbourne/Pakenham, Upfield, Belgrave, Sandringham, Hurstbridge); and inner-city entertainment precincts (Fitzroy, Collingwood, St Kilda, South Yarra, Richmond, Brunswick, Carlton).
 We install across all of greater Melbourne.